Júnior Urso

-Ocimar de Almeida Júnior or simply Júnior Urso (born 10 March 1989) is a Brazilian professional footballer who plays as a defensive midfielder for Coritiba.
+Ocimar de Almeida Júnior or simply Júnior Urso (born 10 March 1989) is a Brazilian professional footballer who plays as a defensive midfielder.

 Career

 Brazil

 Júnior started his career in Santo André.
 In 2010, he transferred to Ituano.
 After a good performance in early 2011, he had his federative rights purchased to Avaí and was loaned to Paraná Clube immediately.
 In the middle of 2011 season, Avaí called back Junior Urso to play in the Série A. He made his debut for Avaí in the game which Avaí loses to Grêmio in Ressacada.
 In the end of 2011, he was hired with Coritiba.

 Shandong Luneng

 In February 2014, Urso moved to Chinese Super League giants Shandong Luneng and proceeded to score the first goal of the season against Harbin Yiteng.

 Loan to Atlético Mineiro

 Following contract disputes with Shandong Luneng, the Chinese club loaned Urso back to Brazil where he played the 2016 season with Atlético Mineiro.
 The loan fee was a reported US$2 million (R$7.2 million).